 2006.
 This contingent consideration would be payable in fiscal year 2007.
-Due to the fact that the contingent consideration is currently not determinable beyond a reasonable doubt, the Company did not include this contingent consideration in the acquisition accounting at the date of acquisition.
-Rather, it will be recorded when the contingency is resolved.
-At that time, the Company will record the current fair value of any additional consideration as additional cost of the acquired enterprise.
-We expect that this additional cost would be allocated to goodwill.
+Due to the fact that the contingent consideration is currently not determinable beyond a reasonable doubt, the Company did not include this contingent consideration in the

-In addition to the \$15.5 million initial cash payment, the Company paid \$1.0 million in cash related to this transaction.
-This additional payment is currently residing in an escrow account pending the resolution of specific items documented in the purchase agreement.
-The Company has not yet included this \$1.0 million in the purchase price as the amount to be released from escrow is not determinable beyond a reasonable doubt.
-Once the pending items are resolved, Actuate will either add this additional \$1.0 million to the purchase price or be entitled to reclaim these fees from the escrow account.
-We expect these pending items to be resolved by the end of the third quarter of fiscal 2006.
-As of June 30, 2006 this balance is classified in the other current assets line on the balance sheet.
+In addition to the \$15.5 million initial cash payment, the Company put \$1.0 million in cash in escrow related to this transaction.
+This additional payment was paid into an escrow account pending the resolution of specific items documented in the purchase agreement.
+The Company did not initially include this \$1.0 million in the purchase price as the amount to be released from escrow was not determinable beyond a reasonable doubt.
+As of September 30, 2006 the entire \$1.0 million balance is classified in the other current assets line on the balance sheet.
+In October 2006, Actuate signed an agreement with the former shareholders of performancesoft to resolve the pending items on which this \$1.0 million payment depends.
+As a result of this agreement, the Company and the former shareholders agreed that of the \$1.0 million still residing in escrow, \$675,000 would be returned to Actuate and the remaining \$325,000 would be released to the former shareholders as further consideration for the acquisition.
+Since these pending items have now been resolved, Actuate will add the additional \$325,000 to the purchase price of the performancesoft acquisition in the fourth quarter of fiscal year 2006.